fabiobruna/exitwp/README.rst

 ######
-Exitwp
+Exitwp (modified by Boris Smus http//smus.com for Hyde)
 ######

-Exitwp is tool for making migration from one or more wordpress blogs to the `jekyll blog engine <https://github.com/mojombo/jekyll/>`_ as easy as possible.
+Exitwp is tool for making migration from one or more wordpress blogs to the `hyde blog engine <https://github.com/mojombo/hyde/>`_ as easy as possible.

 By default it will try to convert as much information as possible from wordpress but can also be told to filter the amount of data it converts.